karlstolley/wsi/syllabus/_policies/special-needs.md

 successful, or put-together we might appear, struggle sometimes.
 Illinois Tech provides all students with a variety of free counseling services.
 I encourage all students to seek support and help from the [Counseling Services](https://web.iit.edu/shwc/services/counseling-services) unit of the Student Health and Wellness Center.
-Students facing a crisis situation may wish to call the [National Suicide Prevention Lifeline](https://suicidepreventionlifeline.org/) at 1-800-273-8255.
+Students facing a crisis situation, especially outside of the Counseling Services unit’s operating hours, may wish to call the [National Suicide Prevention Lifeline](https://suicidepreventionlifeline.org/) at 1-800-273-8255.
 The Student Health and Wellness Center maintains [a list of other emergency resources](https://web.iit.edu/shwc/services/crisis-services/emergency-resources) worth bookmarking.